top of page

 While there aren’t many dining or lodging options right around WSU, downtown Worcester is only two and a half miles away.
 Located here is the city’s famous Restaurant Row, Shrewsbury Street, where dozens of restaurants, shops, and businesses are concentrated along a two-mile stretch of road.

 Also located downtown is the DCU Center, home of the ECHL’s Worcester Railers.
 The up-and-coming Canal District is home to Polar Park, home of the Worcester Red Sox.
-Even though there are 14 colleges in and around Worcester, Holy Cross fields are the only Division One teams.
+Even though there are 14 colleges in and around Worcester, Holy Cross fields the only Division One teams.
 Fitton Field and the Hart Recreation Center anchor the facilities there.

 More information about the city of Worcester and things to do around campus can be found here.